nus-cs2103-AY2021S2/tp/docs/developerGuide/feature/Help.md

 ### [Feature] Help

+This feature allows users to quickly get help displayed in the GUI regarding the available commands and their syntax.
+An additional optional parameter can be used to specify a particular command for more detailed help regarding that command.
+This minimizes the need for the user to cross reference material outside of the application, for example the User Guide.

 #### Implementation

 When called as `help`, the user will be given the concise command-line syntax of all implemented commands and their arguments following the conventions listed in https://developers.google.com/style/code-syntax